 Our 57 ANZACs

-Club historian Michael Roberts and the Herald Sun‘s Glenn McFarlane have spent months piecing together these stories – and they’ve uncovered some remarkable personal tales.
+Club historian Michael Roberts and the Herald Sun‘s Glenn McFarlane spent months piecing together these stories, and they uncovered some remarkable personal tales.

 There are stories of heroics on the battlefields, with a number of the Magpie ANZACs awarded or recommended for distinguished service medals.